The post explains how to choose a guardian in your will, and how to get yours sorted, with zero fuss, today.

-Lots of people think that custody of their children automatically goes to your partner or next of kin, like a mother or sister.
-Unfortunately, this isn’t how it works.
+Lots of people think that custody of their children automatically goes to their partner or next of kin, like a mother or sister.
+This is why so many people assume they don't need to write a will until they're older.
+But unfortunately, this isn’t how it works.

 Making a will is the only legally binding way to decide who you’d like your child’s guardian to be.

 Is my partner automatically the guardian?

 Guardians are ONLY called into action if there are no surviving parents - meaning people with parental responsibility.

 If your partner does have parental responsibility over your child, they will automatically take care of them.

 Mothers always have parental responsibility.
 Fathers have responsibility if they were married to the mother at the time of child’s birth or named on the birth certificate.